physiopy/phys2bids/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE_FEATURE_REQUEST.md

 ---
-name: Feature request template
+name: Feature request
-about: Template for feature request issues
+about: Use this template to request new features.
 title: ''
 labels: Enhacement
 assignees: ''
 ---

 <!--- Provide a general summary of the issue in the Title above -->

 ## Detailed Description